yellowpigs.net

 I do not need any special assistance underwater.
 I do, however, need some assistance on land/boat, including boarding the boat (especially if there's a large gap or height distance) and entering/exiting the water.
 More specifically, once I have a tank on my back, I need help getting up from seated and walking on the boat to the exit point.
 I also take off my gear in the water before getting back on the boat, which I've found is not at all unusual.
 I can do both backroll and stride entry, and can climb up ladders (slightly slower than other divers because I only lead with one foot).

-This all works just fine with the dive operators I use regularly.
-I've had a range of experiences when traveling and dealing with new dive operators, from positive experiences where I am treated more or less like any other diver, to dive operators needing signficant convincing to let me dive (though this happens less frequently as I have more and more dives under my belt), to poor experiences where DMs decide to immediately tow me underwater without any prior discussion/consent.
-Unfortunately, I've found that disclosing ahead of time usually works out worse than just booking the dive and not mentioning that I don't use foot fins until the time of the dive).
+While this doesn't present any problems with with the dive operators I use regularly, I've had a range of experiences when traveling and dealing with new dive operators: from positive experiences where I am treated more or less like any other diver, to dive operators needing signficant convincing to let me dive (though this mostly happened when I had fewer dives under my belt), to the rare but memorable poor experience of being immediately towed underwater without consent or even prior discussion.
+It's not clear to me that disclosing ahead of time has led to any better outcome than waiting until the day of the dive to casually mention that "oh, by the way, I don't use foot fins".
+Bringing it up runs the risk of making it into a much bigger deal that it actually is.

 That said, if you want the nitty-gritty details and what I've found works best for diving with me, read on, but the tl;dr is that once I'm in the water, I'm really no different than other divers.